Elixir’s interactive shell.

-# source another ".iex.exs" file import_file "~/.iex.exs" # import some module from lib that may not yet have been defined import_if_available MyApp.Mod # print something before the shell starts IO.puts "hello world" # bind a variable that'll be accessible in the shell value = 13
+# Load another ".iex.exs" file import_file "~/.iex.exs" # Import some module from lib that may not yet have been defined import_if_available MyApp.Mod # Print something before the shell starts IO.puts "hello world" # Bind a variable that'll be accessible in the shell value = 13

 It is possible to load another file by supplying the

-There are a number of customization options provided by the shell.
+There are a number of customization options provided by IEx.
 Take a look

 at the docs for the